kentbrew/honu/README.md

 An entry for National Novel Generation Month 2014

-Copy index.html to your local hard drive and drag it into any browser window to see the output.
+Visit <a href="http://kentbrew.com/honu">kentbrew.com/honu</a> to read online, or copy `index.html` to your local hard drive and drag it into any browser window.

 Change the `seed` value to a different number to generate a different novel.

 The language generated here resembles Hawaiian, since it uses the same character ranges and follows some of the basic rules.